SAP Negotiations

 Best Practices: Break down the key elements of SAP licensing:

-• User vs. Package licenses: SAP sells named-user licenses (assigned to individuals based on roles, like Professional, Developer, Employee Self-Service, etc.) and package licenses (based on functionality or modules).
+• User vs. Package Licenses:ย SAP offers named-user licenses, which are assigned to individuals based on their roles (e.g., Professional, Developer, Employee Self-Service), and package licenses, which are based on functionality or modules.
 Know which approach your scenario uses.
-S/4HANA on-prem often requires user licenses plus engine metrics for certain add-ons, while cloud services might be subscriptions per user or capacity.
+S/4HANA on-premises often requires user licenses, plus engine metrics, for certain add-ons, while cloud services may be subscriptions per user or capacity.

 • Indirect Use: (So important it has its section later) โ€“ but be aware that SAPโ€™s definition of โ€œuseโ€ can include indirect access via non-SAP systems, requiring separate licensingโ€‹.

-In short, educate your team on SAPโ€™s licensing basics.
+In short, educate your team on the basics of SAPโ€™s licensing.
 SAP often assumes customers wonโ€™t grasp all the nuances โ€“ prove them wrong by coming to the table well-informed.

 Trap: Ignorance of the licensing model is a recipe for unplanned costs.
-For instance, not realizing that a โ€œProfessional Userโ€ license costs 3x an โ€œEmployeeโ€ user can lead you to over-license everyone at the highest level when many users could be lower-tier.
+For instance, not realizing that a โ€œProfessional Userโ€ license costs three times an โ€œEmployeeโ€ license can lead you to over-license everyone at the highest level when many users could be lower-tier.
 (SAP offers various named user categories like Professional, Limited Professional, Employee Self-Service, etc., each with different rights and costsโ€‹ โ€“ matching users to the right type is crucial.)

 Quiz the SAP rep to confirm your understanding: โ€œSuccessFactors is priced per employee per module โ€“ can you confirm no other hidden metrics like transactions?โ€ Have them put it in writing.
 Use SAPโ€™s documentation or reputable guides to double-check (for example, SAPโ€™s official license guides or third-party summaries).